-The subject is extraordinarily assumed that it can be split from the Wilmar Place alley, unencumbered by easement, saleable, and assumed to receive the RS-10 zoning or a very similar zoning.
-The three comparable transfers are from the same alleyway.
+The subject is hypothetical condition that the subject can be split from the Church Street alley, unencumbered by easement, saleable, and assumed to receive a similar commercial zoning or a very similar zoning in the neighborhood.
+The three comparable transfers are from recent sales of abandoned alleyway portions.